tjadunn/movie-recommendation-system/README.md

 **N.B**: Spark can be quite picky about Java/Scala versions - so we run it in docker

-To run the recommendations job, from rec_project root run:
+To run the recommendations job, from movie-recommendation-system root run:

 - ```make build_recs_docker```